hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

-Hardaker & Dukhovni        Expires 28 May 2022                  [Page 1]
+Hardaker & Dukhovni      Expires 13 August 2022                 [Page 1]

-Internet-Draft                    title                    November 2021
+Internet-Draft                    title                    February 2022

    This document is subject to BCP 78 and the IETF Trust's Legal